DrFate09/Bunny-Box/dfu_flash.md

 # Flashing the QIDI Box

+> [!IMPORTANT]
+> Flashing the QIDI Box with updated Klipper firmware is optional and not requried for successful BunnyBox operation.

 ## Installing Katapult via DFU Mode

 1. Clone the Katapult repo (if you do not already have it installed)